Protocol Specification

 Biometric uniqueness alone is insufficient.
 The second layer requires registrants to define their core social relationships - parents, siblings, spouse, children - and have these relationships confirmed by the other parties independently from their own verified accounts.

 This creates exponential complexity for fraud.
 Creating a fake account requires not just one falsified identity but an entire fabricated network of verified individuals, each with genuine biometric verification and confirmed relationships to others.
 The cost and complexity make such attacks economically irrational.
+The relationship and trust layer is implemented as a dedicated service in the reference system, so that the social graph underpinning recovery and inheritance is a working part of the protocol rather than a future promise.

 4.3 Account Recovery

 An estimated 3-4 million Bitcoin have been permanently lost due to lost private keys.
 GX replaces the fragile private-key model with identity-based recovery.
 If someone loses access credentials, a consensus of verified family members (through KYR) can authorise account recovery.
 This shifts security from "something you have" (a key) to "who you are" (your social reality), making the system resilient to accidents while maintaining security.
+Recovery builds directly on the verified relationship graph described above and is on the protocol roadmap toward full activation.

 4.4 Inheritance